robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Instead, transparency -- which does not imply sharing the industrial secrets as the open source Nvidia drivers and Motorola open devices program demonstrated -- is more prone to be enforced by law.
 In the first place because a lack of transparency is immediately evident, thus the punitive action is faster and straightforward.

 Moreover, transparency is good for security because security by obscurity is a poor strategy.
 Few cases constitute an exception to this general rule, the most relevant is the Coca-Cola secret recipe.

 Which can be seen as a security issue in terms of "food safety" but in the real-world is more about marketing and industrial secrets than security because everyone can buy a Coca-Cola can and pay for an independent chemical analysis.

-With AI-driven products or services, this is not straightforward but near-impossible complicated, unless vendors adhere to some degree of voluntary disclosure, thus transparency.
+With AI-driven products or services, this is not straightforward but near-impossible complicated, unless vendors adhere to some degree of voluntary disclosure, thus transparency:

 - `Transparency --> Trust --> Business --> Value`